Permits and Visas

-If you're a full-time student with a valid study permit, you may work on-campus, at the campus at which you are registered; i.e., Davis, HMC or Trafalgar.
+If you're a full-time student with a valid study permit, you may work on-campus, at the campus where you are registered (Davis Campus, Hazel McCallion Campus or Trafalgar Road Campus).

 If you're a full-time student (excluding ESL/exchange) with a valid study permit, you may work off campus:

-CAUTION: Students must stop working on the day they no longer meet the eligibility requirements above.
+CAUTION: You must stop working on the day that you no longer meet the eligibility requirements for working off campus.

-For up-to-date information about working off-campus visit IRCC here.
+For up-to-date information about working off-campus visit IRCC's website.

 Co-op work permit

 If your program includes a mandatory work-integrated learning component such as co-op, internship, placement or practicum (paid or unpaid), you will need to apply for a Co-op Work Permit.
-You should apply for the co-op work permit at least one semester before commencing the work-integrated learning component.
+You should apply for the co-op work permit at least one semester before you are scheduled to begin the work-integrated learning component.